 How to write blogs effectively time and time again?

 Filling your content calendar with blog post ideas is a great start, but even with topics at your fingertips the ACTUAL writing process still poses a challenge.

 One thing I find extremely helpful is to use a blog post template every time I write.
 Literally just a bare bones structure with some helpful tips and guiding points throughout, so you’re not starting from scratch every time.

 Our Blog Post Planning Template offers exactly that.
 It’s the same template that Toby and Adam have used personally, with high-paying clients and students for over 10 years.

-So if you’re ever feeling stuck and just can’t get that next blog post written, or perhaps you’re looking for some guidance to turn your ideas into a well structured cohesive blog post of their own – This template will help.
+So if you’re ever feeling stuck and just can’t get that next blog post written.
+Or perhaps you’re looking for some guidance to turn your ideas into a well structured cohesive blog post of their own…

 The rest of this article will take you through, step-by-step, how to use the Blog Post Planning Template and be on your way to creating compelling content time and time again.

 The template has been downloaded tens of thousands of times as a part of our 33 Web Marketing Templates, and offers a simple easy-to-use structure for how to write blogs that are compelling every time.